Privacy Policy

 Types of Cookies

 We use session Cookies that expire once you log out or following a period of inactivity.
-To make it easier for you to understand why we need them, the Cookies we use on the Services can be grouped into the following categories:
+To make it easier for you to understand why we need them, the Cookies we use on the Services can be grouped into the following category:

 • Strictly Necessary: These Cookies are necessary for the Services to work properly.
 They include any essential authentication and authorization Cookies for the Services.

-Cookie Name
+Name

 Purpose

-This cookie is used to protect against cross-site request forgery (CSRF) attacks.
+XSRF-TOKEN CMU 2 hours after inactivity or when user logs out This cookie is used to protect against cross-site request forgery (CSRF) attacks.

 How to Control and Delete Cookies